 How to become a Counselor in Arkansas

-I'm a High School Graduate...
+I’m a High School Graduate

 Click on the links below to browse schools offering programs you are currently qualified to begin!

-Once you have your bachelor's degree, you will need to find a school offering a master's or doctoral degree program in counseling.
+Once you have your bachelor’s degree, you can start looking for a school that offers a master’s or doctoral degree program in counseling.
+To gain the required educational qualifications, you can request information from schools offering counseling programs in Arkansas.

 Step One:

-After receiving a masters degree, an Arkansas Licensed Professional Counselor (LPC) needs to begin 3 or more years of supervised full-time professional experience in counseling.
+After receiving a master’s degree, an Arkansas Licensed Professional Counselor (LPC) needs to begin 3 or more years of supervised full-time professional experience in counseling.
 One year can be gained with every 30 graduate semester hours in counseling completed.

 An LAC does not need to meet these requirements but must always practice under supervision.